111 K Street NE

 Following the defeat of the “Corrupt Politicians Act,” Democrats are now pivoting to an even more dangerous piece of legislation, H.R.
 4, the John Lewis Voting Rights Act.
 This bill would create a pre-clearance requirement for state election laws, effectively granting Attorney General Merrick Garland veto power over any change in election law.
 It is important to note that President Biden’s Department of Justice has already filed suit against Georgia’s election integrity reforms.

 In Shelby County v.
-Holder (2012), the Supreme Court narrowly ruled in a 5-4 decision that Section 4 of the Voting Rights Act of 1965, a similar pre-clearance requirement, is outdated and violates the Tenth Amendment.
+Holder (2013), the Supreme Court narrowly ruled in a 5-4 decision that Section 4b of the Voting Rights Act of 1965, a similar pre-clearance eligibility requirement, is outdated and violates the Tenth Amendment.

 The push by Democrats to revitalize the blatantly dangerous preclearance policy emphasizes the importance of preserving both the court and filibuster.